Live Love Run with J&A Racing

-We’ve partnered up with our presenting sponsor, Bon Secours In Motion, to bring you training trips to help you stay healthy while you training for your next race.
+We’ve partnered up with our presenting sponsor, Bon Secours, to bring you training trips to help you stay healthy while you training for your next race.
 A few things should be done to help make sure you are fully prepared for your race!
 One of them is fueling for your next race.

 What Should I Eat in the Days Before the Race?

 For most recreational runners, actual “carbohydrate loading” over a week is not usually necessary.
 However, consuming a carbohydrate rich diet during the preceding 3-4 days before the race, will increase energy availability and may enhance endurance and performance during the race.
 It is best to spread out this “extra” carb intake over a few days rather than just consuming a large amount the night before.
 This helps build up stored energy (called glycogen) in the muscles and liver gradually without the risk of bloating and gastrointestinal distress the morning of the race.
 Some easy ways to do this include:

 -Adding an extra serving of fruit to your morning oatmeal

 -Enjoy a whole grain roll with your lunchtime salad

 -Double your brown rice or quinoa serving at dinner